Cylinders in weak del Pezzo fibrations: Preliminaries

 \subsection{Basic properties about weak del Pezzo surfaces}

-In this subsection, we prepare the basic but important properties about weak del Pezzo surfaces in the subsequent argument.
-Let $S$ be a weak del Pezzo surface defined over a field $k$ of characteristic zero. \begin{lemma} $S_{\kc}$ is a rational surface. \end{lemma} \begin{proof} We have $h^0(S_{\kc},\sO _{S_{\kc}}(2K_{S_{\kc}})) = 0$ since $-K_{S_{\kc}}$ is nef and big.
-Moreover we have $h^0(S_{\kc},\sO _{S_{\kc}}) = 0$ by Kawamata-Viehweg vanishing theorem (see e.g., {\cite[Theorem 2.64]{KM98}}).
-By these combined with the Castelnuovo's rationality criterion, we see the assertion. \end{proof} \begin{lemma} Let $D$ be a divisor on $S_{\kc}$.
-If $(D ^2)=-1$, $(D \cdot -K_S)=1$ and $(D \cdot M) \ge 0$ for any $(-2)$-curve $M$ on $S_{\kc}$, then $D$ is a $(-1)$-curve. \end{lemma} \begin{proof} See {\cite[Lemma 8.2.22]{D12}}. \end{proof} \begin{prop} Assume that $S$ is minimal over $k$ and of the Picard number $\rho (S)$ strictly more than $1$.
-Then $\rho (S)$ is equal to $2$ and $S$ is endowed with a structure of Mori conic bundle defined over $k$, i.e., it is equipped with a morphism $\pi: S \to B$ over a smooth projective curve $B$ defined over $k$ such that general fibers of the base extension $\pi_{\kc}: S_{\kc} \to B_{\kc}$ are smooth rational curves. \end{prop} \begin{proof} Since $S$ is minimal and the canonical divisor $K_S$ of $S$ is not nef by assumption, we obtain the assertion by {\cite[Theorem 9.3.20]{P17}}. \end{proof}
+In this article, a {\it weak del Pezzo surface} means a smooth projective surface such that its anti-canonical divisor is nef and big.
+In this subsection, we prepare the basic but important properties of weak del Pezzo surfaces in the subsequent argument.

+Let $S$ be a weak del Pezzo surface defined over $k$ and let $S_{\kc}$ be the base extension of $S$ to algebraic closuer $\kc$, i.e., $S_{\kc} := S \times _{\Spec (k)} \Spec (\kc )$.
+Then the following two lemmas hold: \begin{lemma} With the notation as above, then $S_{\kc}$ is isomorphic to $\bP ^1_{\kc} \times \bP ^1_{\kc}$ or the Hirzebruch surface $\bF _2$ of degree $2$, or a blow-up at most eight points, which may include infinitely near points, from $\bP ^2 _{\kc}$. \end{lemma} \begin{proof} See, e.g., {\cite[Theorem 8.1.15]{D12}}. \end{proof} \begin{lemma} With the notation as above, let $D$ be a divisor on $S_{\kc}$.
+If $(D ^2)=-1$, $(D \cdot -K_S)=1$ and $(D \cdot M) \ge 0$ for any $(-2)$-curve $M$ on $S_{\kc}$, then $D$ is a $(-1)$-curve. \end{lemma} \begin{proof} See {\cite[Lemma 8.2.22]{D12}}. \end{proof} In this article, we shall mainly deal with minimal weak del Pezzo surfaces, where a weak del Pezzo surface $S$ defined over $k$ is {\it minimal} over $k$ if any orbit of a $(-1)$-curve $E$ on the base extension $S_{\kc}$ with respect to the Galois action $\Gal$ properly contains $E$ and is not a disjoint union of $(-1)$-curves.
+The following property of minimal weak del Pezzo surfaces is known: \begin{prop} With the notation as above, assume further that $S$ is minimal over $k$ and of the Picard rank $\rho (S)$ strictly more than $1$.
+Then $\rho (S)$ is equal to $2$ and $S$ is endowed with a structure of Mori conic bundle defined over $k$, i.e., it is equipped with a morphism $\pi: S \to B$ over a smooth projective curve $B$ defined over $k$ such that any fiber of the base extension $\pi_{\kc}: S_{\kc} \to B_{\kc}$ is isomorphic to the plane conic (not necessarily irreducible). \end{prop} \begin{proof} Since $S$ is minimal and the canonical divisor $K_S$ of $S$ is not nef by assumption, we obtain the assertion by {\cite[Theorem 9.3.20]{P17}}. \end{proof}